The Movie 8 Paradox

 Harry Potter and the Goblet of Fire was awful as well.
 Aside from Michael Gambon’s abysmal performance, and the fact that the entire Hair-Cutting Department was seemingly on break, they pared a very complex novel down to such minimum basics that the whole charm of it was lost.

-Harry Potter and the Half-Blood Prince is the biggest disgrace of the series – in fact, I don’t even own the DVD because I had less than zero desire to watch that trainwreck again.
-Visually awful, with horrible acting and utterly nonsensical plotting, it really has no redeeming qualities.
+Harry Potter and the Half-Blood Prince is the biggest disgrace of the series, I don’t even own the DVD because I had less than zero desire to watch that trainwreck again.
+Visually awful, with horrible acting and utterly nonsensical plotting, it has no redeeming qualities.
 It bears only a passing resemblance to the book and makes no sense as a movie, so wizards and Muggles alike despise it.
-Which is really a shame, since Half-Blood Prince was my favorite book.
+This is a shame since Half-Blood Prince was my favorite book.

 And then comes the last movie.